 - The Keema should be smooth and fine.

-- Marinate the keema with ½ of the turmeric powder, red chili powder, salt for 15 minutes.
+- Marinate the keema with ½ of the turmeric powder, red chili powder, and salt for 15 minutes.

-- chop coriander leaves as well.
+- Chop coriander leaves as well.

-- Now heat the oil in a pan.
+- Now, heat the oil in a pan.

 - Temper the oil with Asafoetida.